-In above syntax, we use drop schema statement to delete schema, where schema name means specified schema that we need to delete.
+In the above syntax, we use drop schema statement to delete schema, where schema name means specified schema we need to delete.

 drop schema demo;

-With the help of the above statement, we can delete the demo schema but it shows an error message because another object depends on the demo schema so we can’t delete demo schema without a cascade statement.
+With the help of the above statement, we can delete the demo schema.
+Still, it shows an error message because another object depends on the demo schema, so we can’t delete the demo schema without a cascade statement.
 Illustrate the end result of the above declaration by using the following snapshot.

-In the above example, we see we are not able to drop schema without cascade.
+In the above example, we see we cannot drop schema without cascade.
 So we can use cascade in drop statement to delete the schema as follows.

 drop schema demo cascade;

-See in this example we use cascade in drop statement that means it delete all dependent objects on demo schema cascade keyword is automatically remove the object.
+In this example, we use cascade in the drop statement, which means it deletes all dependent objects on the demo schema cascade keyword automatically removes the object.
 Table and functions from the database.
 Illustrate the end result of the above declaration by using the following snapshot.